scrtlabs/protocol/docs/source/SubsystemArchitecture.rst

 ~~~~~~~~~~~~

 | When a worker executes a computation and signs its view (namely -
-  H(input, code, output)) with his key, the user can be confident that
+  H(input, code, output)) with its key, the user can be confident that
   these computations finished successfully – assuming the enclave is
   limited to only run computations inside the EVM and sign them.
 This is
   illustrated below.